 What is cryptocurrency?

 Cryptocurrency is the most well-known form of digital currency.
 It is an encrypted digital currency and applies a system of cryptography for creation of coins.
 Bitcoin is the most famous cryptocurrency and was created in 2005 for the first time.
+What is bitcoin?
+How much is the outstanding value?

 Digital Currency: Positive and Negative Features